qgis-ch/ws-3d-lidar-profile/README.md

 * Raster Images: the height information (terrain model) is encoded in gray scale (16bit images).
 Each raster cell has a height value assinged.
 Can be used to store terrain models with regular sampling.
 * Mesh-data: continuous surfaces consisting on irregular triangles, quadrilaterals (quads), or other simple convex polygons (n-gons).
 * 3D vector polygon data: Each vertex can have a z-value assigned in the coordinates.
-This can be used to store 3d information on utility lines, road
+This can be used to store 3d information on utility lines, road or river network data with 3D information, cave or tunnel models
-* LiDAR Punktwolkendaten: von einem Laserscanner (flugzeuggestützt oder terrestrisch) werden Laserimpulse ausgesendet, von der Oberfläche reflektiert und ein oder mehrmals wieder empfangen. Über die Laufzeit vom Senden bis zum Empfang kann die Entfernung zum Scanner ausgerechnet werden, aus den reflektierten Impulsen und deren Charakteristik können Klassierungen der Bodeneigenschaften (Gebäude, Bäume, Wasser, etc.) abgeleitet werden.
+* LiDAR point cloud data: captured by a laser scanner device (air based or terrestric) that sends out laser impulses, that are reflected from the surfaces suveyed one or multiple times.
+The distance to the scanner can be calculated via the transit time of the laser impulses from transmission to reception, and classifications of ground properties (buildings, trees, water, etc.) can be derived from the reflected pulses and their characteristics.

-## Beispiel Solothurn
+## Sample Data Solothurn

-#### Download und Datenaufbereitung
+#### Download and data preparation
-Die benötigten Übungsdaten befinden sich im obigen ZIP-Ordner zusammengefasst, aber der Vollständigkeit halber soll hier noch beschrieben werden, woher die gesammelten Daten stammen und wie sie zusammengefasst wurden:
+The required exercise data is provided in the ZIP folder above, but for the sake of completeness, here is a description of where the collected data came from and how it was compiled:

 ##### DOM (LAZ)

-Download der folgenden Dateien (Kacheln mit je 500m Kantenlänge, KBS: EPSG:2056), separat für DOM (Punktwolken) und DTM (Rasterdatei).
+Download of the following files (tiles with 500m width and height, CRS: EPSG:2056), separate for DOM (point clouds) and DTM (TIFF raster file).

 * [DOM LAZ-Datei 2607000/1228000](https://files.geo.so.ch/ch.so.agi.lidar_2019.dsm/aktuell/2607000_1228000.ch.so.agi.lidar_2019.dsm.laz)
 * [DOM LAZ-Datei 2607000/1228500](https://files.geo.so.ch/ch.so.agi.lidar_2019.dsm/aktuell/2607000_1228500.ch.so.agi.lidar_2019.dsm.laz)